- SAP recently had major layoffs in its HANA group.

 HANA was an ill-conceived database that had its basic design parameters set by someone entirely unqualified to design a database, Hasso Plattner.
-As we covered in the article Did Hasso Plattner and His Ph.D.
+As we covered in the article, Did Hasso Plattner and His Ph.D.
 Students Invent HANA?

-SAP created a premeditated false backstory to HANA’s development where Hasso with the help of his scrappy Ph.D.’s invented a new database.
+SAP created a premeditated false backstory to HANA’s development where Hasso, with the help of his scrappy Ph.D., ’s invented a new database.

 Hasso has written this story in several books.

 Hasso has retold the story at SAPPHIRE and innumerable articles.
 This story is entirely false, which means Hasso is lying every time he repeats it.
-The truth is all of the technologies were acquired a year before HANA was “created” and these acquisitions are not listed on SAP’s acquisitions at Wikipedia.
+The truth is all of the technologies were acquired a year before HANA was “created,” and these acquisitions are not listed on SAP’s acquisitions at Wikipedia.

 - HANA began its life with enormous technical debt because its basic design never made any sense.

 - Hasso eventually picked another supremely unqualified individual to manage HANA’s development, Vishal Sikka.
-Vishal Sikka left SAP several years ago for Infosys, but SAP has made very little progress with HANA under the new CTO Bernd Leukert, who was no more qualified to be a CTO than Vishal Sikka or to lead progress on HANA.
+Vishal Sikka left SAP several years ago for Infosys, but SAP has made very little progress with HANA under the new CTO Bernd Leukert, who was no more qualified to be a CTO than Vishal Sikka or to lead development on HANA.

 Where Does HANA Lead the Industry?

 The only area where HANA leads the industry is in the marketing claims.
-At Brightwork we have performed the most research into HANA of any entity outside of the major database vendors, none of whom can release the information they have because of their partnership agreements with SAP.
+At Brightwork, we have performed the most research into HANA of any entity outside of the primary database vendors, none of whom can release the information they have because of their partnership agreements with SAP.
 I have not spoken to a single database knowledgable person outside of SAP that is impressed with SAP’s claims.